forrestbao/MLClass/4_SVMs/hw4.md

 7. [1.5pt] **Finding the best `C`  thru automated grid search**

-    Finally, let's take advantage of Scikit-learn's [grid search CV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) for hyperparameters.
+    Redo Problem 5 in Scikit-learn's [grid search CV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) .
+An example is provided on the linked webpage.
 Finish the function `study_C_GridCV`.
+It has the same input and output as the function in Problem 5.

+    **How to provide `C_range` to `sklearn.model_selection.GridSearchCV`?**
-It has the same input and output as the two functions above.
-Use default settings unless specified here.
-Note that the input `C` is a list but in `sklearn.model_selection.GridSearchCV` it needs to be converted into a dictionary like `{'C':[1,2,3,4,]}` whose values must be a 1-D list instead of 1-D numpy array.
+    The input `C` is a list or Numpy array, but in `sklearn.model_selection.GridSearchCV` it needs to be converted into a dictionary that maps a hyperparameter name to a sequence of values `{'C':[1,2,3,4,]}`.

+    **How to make use of the function `sklearn.model_selection.GridSearchCV`?**
+    In our case, the function `GridSearchCV` needs two arguments.
+The first is an instance of `sklearn.svm.SVC` with proper configurations (see below).
+The second the parameter dictionary mentioned above.

+    **How to fetch the result from `sklearn.model_selection.GridSearchCV`?**
+    Its return has a member called `best_params_` which is a dictionary. `best_params_['C']` is what you need in the end.

+    **Configureations** For your SVM instances, be sure that `C` is NOT set, `kernel` is set to `\'linear\'`, and `random_state` is set to `1`.
+Use default values for all other settings and parameters.

 8. [2pt] **Finding the best hypermaters for Gaussian kernels thru automated grid search**

-    Expand what you just did above for problem 7 for SVMs with Gaussian kernels.
+    Expand what you just did above for Problem 7 for SVMs with Gaussian kernels.
 Instead of searching over `C`, you will search over every combination of `C` and $\sigma$.

-The function `study_C_and_sigma_gridCV` takes two inputs, one is a range for `C` and the other is a range for $\sigma$.
+    Finish the function `study_C_and_sigma_gridCV` that takes two inputs, one is a range for `C` and the other is a range for $\sigma$.
 Like in Problem 7, make use of Scikit-learn's grid search CV, [grid search CV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html).
-This time, your hyperparamter dictionary needs to have two entries, like `{'C':[1,2,3,4,], 'gamma':[5,6,7,8]}` where `gamma` is how $\sigma$ is called in Scikit-learn's SVM function.
+This time, your hyperparamter dictionary needs to have two entries, like `{'C':[1,2,3,4,], 'gamma':[5,6,7,8]}` where `gamma` is how $\sigma$ is called in [Scikit-learn's SVM classifier](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html).

+    For your SVM instances, be sure that the `kernel` is set to `rbf` and  `random_state` is set to `1`.
+Do NOT set `C` nor `gamma` when initializing the SVC instance.
+Use default values for all other settings and parameters.

 ## Bonus
-9. [2pt] In the mathematica demo, each SVM is solved into multiple solutions.
+9. [2pt] In the Mathematica demo, each SVM is solved into multiple solutions.
 But many of the solutions are invalidate for their $\lambda$'s are all zeros.
 Please modify the code to add some constraints to eliminate invalidate solutions.
 [Hint]: One class of equations and inequalities are neglected when discussing KKT conditions on our slides.
 But your can find them under "Necessary Conditions" of the [KKT conditions Wikipedia page](https://en.wikipedia.org/wiki/Karush%E2%80%93Kuhn%E2%80%93Tucker_conditions).

     Mathematica can be download from [this link](https://iastate.service-now.com/it?id=kb_article&sys_id=ffdadc71db161c5009dd123039961977).